jackmitchelwidman/jackmitchelwidman/README.md

 - 👋 Hi, I’m @jackmitchelwidman
 - 👀 I’m interested in ...
-Functional Programming, Category Theory, Algebraic k Theory and Kriya Yoga.
+React Native, Javascript, Scala and meditation.
 - 📫 How to reach me ...  jack.widman@gmail.com

 <!---